Ring of Champions

 Heading the reform group alongside Captain-Coach Kevin Ryan, Moore took over as secretary manager of the Canterbury League Club a month after the landslide win.

-It could be argued that Moore's influence over the Club - where he acted in administration and proved to be a lynchpin in recruitment - directly led to the Club's unparalleled success throughout the mid-70s to mid-90s.
+It could be argued that Moore's influence over the Club - where he both acted in administration and proved to be a lynchpin in recruitment - directly led to the Club's unparalleled success throughout the mid-70s to mid-90s.

 Moore was renowned for his innovations off the field too; implementing Club grants to support players through scholarship schemes, while his fostering nature built the Bulldogs the reputation as 'The Family Club'.